ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

   attested to by the Attester.
 - Attester: An entity that attests to properties of Client for the purposes of token issuance.
-- Redemption context: The interactions and set of information shared between the Client and Origin.
-- Issuance context: The interactions and set of information shared between the Client, Attester, and Issuer.
-- Attestation context: The interactions and set of information shared between the Client and Attester only, for the purposes of attesting the vailidity of the Client.

 # Architecture